Pharkie/scribe/README.md

 This fork includes the following changes on top of the original repo:

 - **ESP32-C3 support** - Changed from the from ESP8266 D1 Mini to ESP32-C3 with
-  GPIO20/21 pins (and hardware serial not software)
+  GPIO20/21 pins.
+Uses hardware serial not software, unlike the original.
 - **Configuration centralization** - All settings e.g. wifi password moved to `src/config.h`, where they can be kept out of the Git repo (.gitignore)
-- **mDNS integration** - Device accessible at http://scribe.local, not just IP
+- **mDNS integration** - Device accessible at http://scribe.local, as well as IP address.
-- **Automatic timezone handling** - timezone handling inc daylight savings via ezTime library, and improved date handling elsewhere
+- **Automatic timezone handling** - timezone handling inc automatic daylight savings and improved date handling elsewhere via the ezTime library.
-- **Enhanced robustness** - WiFi reconnection, watchdog timer, status monitoring
+- **Enhanced robustness** - new text wrapping algorithm, WiFi reconnection, watchdog timer, status monitoring at /status.
-- **Improved UI** - 'New Receipt' button, better text wrapping algorithm
+- **Improved UI** - You can write on receipt after another more easily, now.
+- **Fun buttons** - Added a Random Riddle button, plus Character test and System status.

 I've modified the below to reflect these changes, and it's now a mix of the original and my changes.